Furniture News Feature Inside Online‘s Bed & Mattress Sector Report highlighting Dreams Beds as one of this years true success stories.

 A new report from digital marketing agency Inside Online explores the top 25 websites in the bed and mattress market, examining aspects such as seasonal trends, keyword competitiveness and visibility versus authority.
 In this article, MD Andy Cooper outlines some of the top performers, and looks at where there may be room for improvement …

-Our new report reveals interesting trends in the beds and mattress market, the approaches of the sector’s top performers, and the implications for the industry as a whole.
+A new report from Sleepify.co reveals interesting trends in the beds and mattress market, the approaches of the sector’s top performers, and the implications for the industry as a whole.

 We can see that 2014 showed an increase in search volume compared to 2013.
 Bed and mattress retail is a growing sector, reflected by a steady year-on-year incline in search volume for bed- and mattress-related search terms from 2013/2014, and a current rise in 2015 – presumably due to the growing number of online and bricks-and-mortar retailers, as well as improvements in the housing market.
 Indeed, the industry as a whole is subject to volatile growth post-recession.